 Test question types

-There are different types of questions you can add to a test or survey in MyBeckett.
+This guide lists the different types of questions that staff can add to an online test or survey in MyBeckett.

 2. Calculated Formula

 The question contains a formula, the variables of which can change for each user.
 The variable range can be set by specifying a minimum value and a maximum value.
 You provide criteria from which answer sets are randomly generated.
-View our guide for more details.
+View our guide to calculated formula questions for more details.

 3. Calculated Numeric